taka-wwjd/react-express-starter-kit/README.md

 ```

 After answering some questions in interactive mode, a new component will be added.
-The file structure of React component is one screen 1 directory structure.
+The file structure of React component is one screen one directory structure.
 So, select the new or existing directory and enter the component name.

 ## Add Express Router